Pub & Club Guide

 36 Ludgate Hill

 One large room downstairs with 2 or 3 high tables and 2 low tables to sit at, so get in early if you want seating.
 Busy on Fridays and Saturdays when it can get very full, but a buzzing atmosphere with rock/indie music played a DJ.
-There is a smartphone Quiz on a Monday nights.
+There is a smartphone quiz on a Monday nights.
 Upstairs there is a large room with a stage for the many live bands who play here.
 There is live music nearly every night.
 In the summer the decking area directly out the front provides a great place to sit and chat with friends.
-The Actress has a late license and is open till 4am on weekends.

 308 Bradford Street

-A Grade II listed building, on the national inventory, under new management from 2016, the multi-room pub serves up to four hand-pulled ales and one key-keg ale at any one time, usually including offerings from Church End and Wye Valley.
+A Grade II listed building, on CAMRA's national historic inventory.
+The multi-room pub serves up to four hand-pulled ales and one key-keg ale at any one time.
 Supports local breweries.
 Can get very busy when Birmingham City are playing at home.
-Real cider is also available.
 Dog-friendly with free treats.
+Halves marked up above pro-rata.
+Card-carrying CAMRA members receive 25p off a pint of cask.

 - Arthur Robertson